 The Town of Cedarburg is located in Ozaukee County, Wisconsin.
 The Town currently shares borders with the Cities of Cedarburg and Mequon, the Village of Grafton, and the Towns of Grafton, Jackson, Saukville, and Trenton.
-The Town is also in close proximity to the City of Milwaukee.
+The Town is also in proximity to the City of Milwaukee.

-Major transportation arterials located within the Town include: County Trunk Highway I (runs north-south through the Town), County Trunk Highway NN (runs northwest-southeast through the Town), State Trunk Highway 60 (runs east-west through the Town), and State Trunk Highway 181 (runs north-south through the Town).
+Major transportation arterials located within the Town include: County Trunk Highway I (runs north-south through the Town), County Trunk Highway NN (runs northwest-southeast through the Town), State Trunk Highway 60 (runs east-west through the Town), County Trunk Highway Y (Granville Road) (runs north-south through the Town), County Trunk Highway Y (Granville Road) (runs north-south through the Town), County Trunk Highway C (Pioneer Road) (runs east-west through the Town), and State Trunk Highway 181 (runs north-south through the Town).

-Much of the land in the Town of Cedarburg is comprised of exclusive agricultural, agricultural/rural residential, and residential.
+Much of the land in the Town of Cedarburg is comprised of agricultural, agricultural/rural residential, residential, and developing and transitioning 5 Corners Town Center.

-The business and industrial uses within the Town are concentrated around the Five Corners intersection.
+Most of the existing business and industrial uses within the Town are concentrated around the Five Corners intersection.